 If you enjoyed this article, read these posts:

 When you have something important to talk about in your business, you should be telling your audience a story.
-Here are the 7 points you need to write a story for your business.
+Here are the 7 storytelling tips for your business.

 People forget statistics and names and events, but they never forget stories.
 A story is the only way we can activate the parts of the brain that get listeners to relate to us.

 Once we understand the power of stories and accept the need for them in our businesses, we need to learn how to tell them.
 One of the easiest ways to do this is by using a plot.

 A plot for a business story usually involves a brand, which can be a business or a person, and a competitor (or a problem of some kind) with opposing story goals.

 All stories need an inciting moment – a moment where something happens that requires the brand to act or to react.
 When this happens, the brand has to set a new goal.
 This new goal usually causes upheaval, involves planning, and requires change.
 A story is born from the brand’s reactions to these events.